A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 - Scarring of the cornea

-If you do not properly treat a scratched eye, these potential complications can lead to long-term vision issues.
+If you don’t properly treat a scratched eye, these potential complications can lead to long-term vision issues.
 Discuss any unusual symptoms with your eye doctor.

 Treatment Options for Eye Scratches

-A minor eye scratch should heal alone in 1 to 3 days.
-More severe corneal abrasions may take longer.
-If you have an eye scratch, your eye doctor may prescribe or provide the following:
+If you have an eye scratch, your eye doctor might prescribe or provide the following:

 - Medicated lubricating drops